MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-emailotp-get-started.md

 ### 1.2 Edit the function

+The code starts with reading the incoming JSON object.
+Microsoft Entra ID sends the [JSON object](/entra/identity-platform/custom-claims-provider-reference) to your API.
+In this example, it reads the email address (identifier) and the one time code (OTP).
+Then, the code sends the details to the communications service to send the email using a [dynamic template](https://sendgrid.com/en-us/solutions/email-api/dynamic-email-templates).

-This how-to guide demonstrates the one time code send event using Azure Communication Services and SendGrid.
-Use the tabs below to select your implementation.
+This how-to guide demonstrates the OTP send event using Azure Communication Services and SendGrid.
+Use the tabs to select your implementation.

 ### [Azure Communication Services](#tab/azure-communication-services)